-Debt to equity ratio stood at 0.39: 1 as of December 31, 2013 from 0.33: 1 as of December 31, 2012 primarily due to higher liabilities.
+Debt to equity ratio stood at 0.39: 1 as of December 31, 2013 from 0.33: 1 as of December 31, 2012 primarily due to higher liabilities

 The Company recorded revenue growth of 18% in 2012 against 53% in 2011.
-The improvement in revenues was principally driven by the distribution business segment as the my|phone business increased increased its sales with the introduction of new model lineup; and, the other related service business segment's higher revenues from additional fund placements.
+The improvement in revenues was principally driven by the distribution business segment as the My|Phone business increased its sales with the introduction of new model lineup; and, the investing and financing business segment's higher revenues from additional fund placements.